python/cpython/Doc/library/socket.rst

 .. function:: inet_ntoa(packed_ip)

-   Convert a 32-bit packed IPv4 address (a string four characters in length) to its standard dotted-quad string representation (for example, '123.45.67.89').
+   Convert a 32-bit packed IPv4 address (a bytes object four characters in length) to its standard dotted-quad string representation (for example, '123.45.67.89').
 This is useful when conversing with a program that uses the standard C library and needs objects of type :ctype:`struct in_addr`, which is the C type for the 32-bit packed binary data this function takes as an argument.

-   If the string passed to this function is not exactly 4 bytes in length, :exc:`socket.error` will be raised. :func:`inet_ntoa` does not support IPv6, and :func:`getnameinfo` should be used instead for IPv4/v6 dual stack support.
+   If the byte sequence passed to this function is not exactly 4 bytes in length, :exc:`socket.error` will be raised. :func:`inet_ntoa` does not support IPv6, and :func:`getnameinfo` should be used instead for IPv4/v6 dual stack support.

 .. function:: inet_pton(address_family, ip_string)

    Convert an IP address from its family-specific string format to a packed, binary format. :func:`inet_pton` is useful when a library or network protocol calls for an object of type :ctype:`struct in_addr` (similar to :func:`inet_aton`) or :ctype:`struct in6_addr`.

    Supported values for *address_family* are currently :const:`AF_INET` and :const:`AF_INET6`.
 If the IP address string *ip_string* is invalid,